 6. mitochondrial enhancer

-In recent years NAC is also studied as an mitochondrial enhancer.
+In recent years NAC is also studied as a mitochondrial enhancer.

 As far as it seems, NAC may be the first pharmacological intervention that increases mitochondrial resilience and prevents allostatic load in psychiatry (Kapczinski et al.) (11).

 Is NAC a nootropic?
 That is heavily questioned on socials media, on Reddit, and also elsewhere.
-For some it is not an performance enhancer, for others it works like memory and also energy levels booster.
+For some it is not a performance enhancer, for others, it works like a memory and also energy levels booster.